NATIONAL BRANDIED FRUIT DAY

 On October 20th each year, we celebrate the delicious food holiday known as National Brandied Fruit Day!

 Brandied fruit first became popular around the Victorian era.
-During this time, it was discovered by adding brandy to fruit, it was easiest way to make it last longer.
-Incidentally, this process was also a great way to harvest the taste of fruit, while creating a delicious dessert for adults.
+During this time, people discovered brandy added to fruit easily helped preserve it.
+Incidentally, the process also preserved the flavor of freshly harvests fruit crops while also creating a delicious dessert for adults.

 Brandied fruit is created by soaking sweet fresh fruit in brandy, sugar, and spices.
-Often sitting for 30 days after preparation, this delicious treat is best used as a topping on desserts, such as pies or cakes.
+After the initial preparation, the fruit will sit for nearly 30 days.
+Then it is ready to top desserts, pies, and cakes.
 Interestingly, brandied fruit is used as a starter for Friendship Cake.
 Similar to the concept of a starter for sourdough bread, Friendship Cake takes time to prepare.
 However, once you’ve completed the process, you’re sure to enjoy one of the most delicious treats ever!

 BRANDIED FRUIT DAY HISTORY